Godzuche/Dend/README.md

 This project is actively being developed.
 Our goal is to create the most respectful and powerful call management tool for Android.

 - [ ] **Intelligent Spam Detection:** Automatically block known spam and scam numbers.
+- [ ] **Automated SMS Replies:**
+      Optionally send an automatic text message when a call is blocked.
+This will be highly configurable, with support for a general message and custom messages for specific numbers.
 - [ ] **Custom Firewall Rules:** Block calls based on patterns (e.g., hidden or international numbers).
 - [ ] **Firewall Log:** View a history of all the calls your firewall has blocked for you.
 - [ ] **Temporary Pass:** Grant a one-time pass to a blocked number to call you back.